 Shuttle

 There are private and shared shuttles to Samara.
-From Liberia Airport, a private shuttle is around $160 USD total for 1-8 people.
-From San Jose, a private shuttle is around $295 USD for 1-8 people one way.
+From Liberia Airport, a private shuttle can be around $210 USD total (dependent upon number of passengers) From San Jose, a private shuttle can be around $325 USD for one way (dependent upon number of passengers).
 Please contact us if you’re interested in a private shutle.

 A shared with Interbus is around $59 USD per adult.